lucarossi9/statistical_computation_4/index.md

 As we can see the model is performing quite well on the pc3 and mb datasets, while his accuracy is smaller than $$0.6$$ for the H9 dataset.

-The histogram below presents the predicted pseudo times for mb dataset.
+The histogram below presents the distribution of predicted pseudo times for mb dataset using cyclum.
 We coloured the distribution to make clear which are the real phases of the cells.
 Cyclum was the model that best fit the mb dataset.

 | ![histogram of predicted phases for mb](assets/images/MB_hist.png) |